eager-dev/eagerx_template/README.rst

 What is the EAGERx template package?
 =================
 This repository/package serves as a template than be used to develop your own EAGERx packages.
-EAGERx (Engine Agnostic Gym Environments for Robotics) enables users to easily define new tasks, switch from one sensor to another, and switch from simulation to reality with a single line of code by being invariant to the physics engine.
+EAGERx (Engine Agnostic Graph Environments for Robotics) enables users to easily define new tasks, switch from one sensor to another, and switch from simulation to reality with a single line of code by being invariant to the physics engine.
 `The core repository is available here <https://github.com/eager-dev/eagerx>`_.
 `Full documentation and tutorials (including package creation and contributing) are available here <https://eagerx.readthedocs.io/en/master/>`_.